mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 ## Get to the Point

 <p id="border_blue">
 Get straight to the point!
-Far too often, I am presented with slide after slide about how good <i>their</i> software is, or their customized solution to <i>their</i> problem.
+Far too often, I am presented with slide after slide about how good <i>their</i> software is, or their customized solution to <i>their own</i> problem.
 They <b>never</b> get to the point.
 Show me the software</p>

 In this <del>rant</del> article, I'm going to explain some key problems with today's presentations and some ways to overcome them.
 We can do better than this!